FactoryXCode/MfPack/MfPack/Proxy Servers/FxServe/README.md

 - Explicit `403 Forbidden` responses for `/admin` and `/admin.xsl`.
 - URL decoding and protection against paths escaping the web root.
 - Console and file logging.
+- Daily log rotation with configurable retention; the default keeps 14 calendar days and has no size-based boundary.
+- Graceful Ctrl+C shutdown.
 - Native Windows service start, stop, and shutdown handling.
 - HTTP.sys TLS termination with an SNI certificate binding.
 - Built-in ACME v2 certificate issue and renewal using an in-memory HTTP-01 challenge.
 - Host-name validation and HTTP-to-HTTPS permanent redirects.
 - HTTP.sys-to-localhost forwarding, including byte ranges used by fMP4/MSE.
+- Optional per-client request-rate, burst, and concurrent-request limits at the public HTTP.sys edge, with HTTP `429` and `Retry-After` responses.

 ## Build